followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/3 Methods/registerTheme(customTheme_baseTheme).md

 <!--/paramDescription2-->

 <!--fullDescription-->
-For details on how to customize a theme, refer to the [Appearance Customization](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Appearance_Customization/#Themes/Customize_a_Theme) article.
+For details on how to customize a theme, refer to the [Themes](/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Themes) article.
 <!--/fullDescription-->